Crabbing is one of the simple joys of a day at the Oregon Coast.

 Ocean crabbing requires larger boats, higher skills, and better conditions, so bay crabbing is more popular with sport boaters.

 A number of major Oregon ports have charter boat operations that may include crabbing among their fishing trip options.

 Check out more crabbing tips with expert advice in an article written by a longtime Oregon crabbing “ninja.”

-Another good resource are ODFW’s crabbing reports for the latest field surveys on crabbing success.
+Another good resource is ODFW’s crabbing reports for the latest field surveys on crabbing success.

 Where to Go Crabbing in Oregon

-The following is a list of 10 best bays for crabbing in Oregon.
-The bays and estuaries are listed from the north to the south, to make it easier for you to find the best crabbing near you.
+The following is a list of the 10 best bays for crabbing in Oregon.
+The bays and estuaries are listed from the north to the south to make it easier for you to find the best crabbing near you.